mr-dibyaprakash/ARM-Backend/README.md

 - Services

 ### Flyway Integration
+- Flyway is an open-source database migration tool.
+It strongly favors simplicity and convention over configuration.It is based around just 7 basic commands: Migrate, Clean, Info, Validate, Undo, Baseline and Repair.
 .
 Flyway is an open-source database migration tool.
 It strongly favors simplicity and convention over configuration.It is based around just 7 basic commands: Migrate, Clean, Info, Validate, Undo, Baseline and Repair. the classpath of the directory is db/migration